10 Tips on How to Hire a Contractor for your House Flipon January 21, 2016 5:50 pm under Real Estate Investment Tips

 Not big on DIY?
 Thats ok!

 A reliable contractor can do the difficult work for you.
-Even if you are handy you may need a licensed professional for some renovations.
+Even if you are handy, it’s still important to know when to hire a licensed professional for some renovations.
 Their skills and experience will result in a higher quality finished product — if they are qualified for the job.
 Take the time to build a strong house flipping team.

 Want to know how to hire a contractor that will be best for the job?
 Follow these guidelines as you screen potential candidates:

 A recommendation from a friend in the business, a colleague, or a neighbor is one of the best sources for finding reputable and trust-worthy contractors.
 People you already know will be honest with you and give you an accurate account of their experience.
 You may even be able to see the contractors work at a friend’s house before moving forward.

 If you dont have any overlap socially, ask the contractor for a list of references who are not related to or affiliated with him.
 Make sure you get at least 3-5 so you know you are getting legitimate testimonials and ask for before and after photos.

 Obtain 3 Bids